kshiteejm/kshiteejm.github.io/about.md

 Before this, I was working at IBM Research, India.
 I did my undergraduation from IIT Delhi.

-I'm interested in Networking, Security and Systems.
+My research interests are in Networking, Security and Systems.